-“AV” stands for arteriovenous, referring to the link created between an artery and a vein.
+“AV” is short for arteriovenous, referring to the connection created between an artery and a vein.
 Your arteries carry oxygen-rich blood from your heart and lungs to the rest of your body.
 Your veins then carry oxygen-depleted blood back to the heart and lungs. (ii)

 AV fistulas are usually created in the forearm but may sometimes be placed in the upper arm or leg.
-If possible it is best to have the fistula placed in your non-dominant arm.
+If possible it’s best to have the fistula placed in your non-dominant arm.
 The fistula is created during a surgical procedure joining one of your arteries with a vein. (ii)